goessner/microjam/readme.md

 ## What is it ?

+**&mu;Jam** allows to use *Visual Studio Code* as a lightweight authoring and publishing tool for small to medium websites.

 Greek letter `'μ'` is pronounced `'my'` as in `micro`, `'mu'` as in `'music'` or `'mee'` according to [modern Greek](https://www.thoughtco.com/the-greek-alphabet-1705558).
 In that context here it simply means *tiny* or  *minimalistic*.

 That `'Jam'` in &mu;Jam comes from `Jamstack` and means the collection of the three attributes